BY DR. ATHENA STAIK

 Conscious-Love Communication is a way to talk and listen that focuses on protecting and nurturing the health of your most cherished relationships.
 A key factor that protects your relationships is how you treat yourself and others in your interactions, particularly when discussing painful issues.
 Honoring one another’s dignity, even when you and your loved ones get triggered, makes it more likely that you will remain consciously engaged and connected in the process.
 The conscious use of communication, ultimately, is in each person’s highest benefit.
 It unlocks doors to more easily and effortlessly realize what you need from one another, while simultaneously avoiding what you do not want, such as energy wasting struggles or forceful demands, and other defensive behaviors.

-When you honor the need in you and others to be treated with dignity, you exercise your power to consciously protect and nurture your relationship.
+When you honor the need in yourself to be treated with dignity, you also honor the need in the other to be treated with dignity.
+In all, this is a choice to access your power to consciously protect and nurture your relationship.
 And, the building of a strong and secure relationship is what makes it more likely you can influence the other to respond to your requests, wants, and yearnings.

 Conscious-Love™ talking involves the conscious use of your voice, words, touch, eye contact, and other non-verbal ways of communication to consciously nurture and to preserve the relationship.

-Talking is your opportunity to authentically share your experience of life with others; it is hoped, in a way that increases the chance that you will be heard and understood, thus, more fulfilling to you.
+Talking is your opportunity to authentically share your experience of life with others; hopefully, in a way that increases the chance that you will also feel heard and understood.
 You do this when your choice of words and body language honor the dignity of each person involved in the interaction.
 This makes it more likely the other does not get triggered or defensive, thus, the person is able to stay engaged in the communication.

-It signals that you want to share your experience of life with others you care about.
-You yearn for love and connection with others, and you are also hard-wired to strive to be known, to be understood, and to be recognized for the unique perspective and value you bring to life and those you love.
+You yearn for love and connection with your partner, and you are also hard-wired to strive to be known, to be understood, and to be recognized for the unique perspective and value you bring to life and those you love.
 The yearning to be appreciated, loved, and valued—regardless any limitations or mistakes, or even talents and successes—is a strong impulse within each of us.